It’s hard to convey exactly what being present is, without accompanying it with the actual sensation you would feel while in the act of BEING present.

 Right here, right now, tune into what you’re feeling.
 How does what is supporting you (floor, chair, cushion) feel under the pressure of your flesh and bones.
 Feel that… literally lose yourself in that multi leveled sensation right now.
 Then, do it again.

 Eventually, you’ll notice that for those few seconds, that was all that existed before you; just the act of focusing your attention on what you were feeling in that part of your body, right in that moment.
 At first you have to look for it in your body.
 But over time, a short time at that, you’re able to just zero in on the physical sensation of your bum on a chair and just… feel.

 That is presence.

-I write a lot about the significance of being present with our food and dining experiences in Cultivating Your Food Practice as well as this site because it is at the very foundation of a Food Practice.
+I write a lot about the significance of being present with our food and dining experiences on this site because it is at the very foundation of a Food Practice.
 Presence is a practice that deepens the nourishment we receive from our food on multiple levels, and eating food is also the one of the easiest ways to practice the art of presence in general.

 Why?
 Because nothing engages all of our senses as richly as eating food.
 Sight, smell, taste, touch… even sound, when we crunch down on something, is involved.

 Food is an utterly sensual experience, and the deeper we allow ourselves to fall into all of those sensual experiences it offers, the more present we become.

 The visuals, the beauty and colors, the aromas that speak to the varied ingredients that went into making your food, the way it tastes and feels in your mouth, all contribute.
 All of it nourishing us by transporting us to the one thing that matters and has the power to heal us most, being utterly present in the moment.
 The Buddhist speak of presence, the Tantrics speak of presence…. myriad new age groups espouse the essentiality of being present in order to bring peace and expansion to our minds and souls.